-PHOENIX SKY HARBOR AIR NATIONAL GUARD BASE -- The 161st Air Refueling Wing held its fourth Hometown Heroes Salute ceremony March 9, 2013.
-The award program was created by the Air National Guard to honor our Airmen who have deployed and to let them know that their service to our nation is truly appreciated.
+Phoenix Sky Harbor Air National Guard Base -- The 161st Air Refueling Wing held its third Hometown Heroes Salute ceremony Dec.
+04. The award program was created by the Air National Guard to honor our Airmen who have deployed and to let them know that their service to our nation is truly appreciated.

 The Air Guard's Hometown Heroes Salute campaign recognizes Airmen who have deployed since 9/11 as well their families and personal centers of influence, who supported them.
-It recognizes Airmen who deployed for more than 30 consecutive days for operations and contingency operations.
+It recognizes Airmen who deployed for more than 30 consecutive days for operations Noble Eagle, Enduring Freedom and Iraqi Freedom, Hurricane Katrina and all other contingency operations.
 It is one of the ANG's largest recognition endeavors in history, and is unique because it also recognizes Airmen's families and others who do not wear the uniform, but who sacrifice nonetheless.

 Although local units have done an excellent job recognizing groups' deployments, some individual deployments have not received the proper recognition.
 This program hopes to bring to light the deployments of all Airmen involved.

 At the ceremony members were formally presented their recognition items.
-Major General Hugo E. Salazar, the Adjutant General, Arizona National Guard, was the presiding officer of the ceremony.
+General Brigadier General Michael G. Colangelo, Assistant Adjutant General - Air, Arizona National Guard, was the presiding officer of the ceremony.

 In addition, spouses or significant others receive an engraved pen and pencil set and medallion.
 Each child receives engraved dog tags.

-Operations that 161 ARW members have supported include deployments to Kyrgyzstan, Saudi Arabia, Afghanistan, Southwest Asia, Germany and many locations in the U.S. for natural disasters.
+Operations that EADS members have supported include deployments to Manas Air Base in Kyrgystan; Guam, Spain, Libya, Balad Air Base in Iraq; Bagram Airfield in Afghanistan; Southwest Asia, and many locations in the U.S. for natural disasters like Hurricane Katrina.